Posted on Nov 29, 2019 in Personal Injury by Joanne Clancy

 With Black Friday falling later in November this year there’s a possibility that there will be a greater sense of urgency amongst shoppers and drivers and we should all take extra care and ensure that it’s only our purses which end up taking a serious bashing.

-Joanne Clancy is a Senior Solicitor in our specialist Personal Injury team.
-For further information, please contact Joanne on 01382 346799 or email email@example.com.
+Joanne Clancy is an Associate in our specialist Personal Injury team.
+For further information, please contact Joanne on 01382 346799 or email firstname.lastname@example.org.
 You can contact any member of the Personal Injury team on 0800 731 8434 or click here for more information.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated